What is accreditation?

 Who is preparing/collecting evidentiary documents and writing our assurance arguments?

 Members from our faculty and staff, as well as a graduate student are collecting evidence and writing assurance arguments.
-You can find the complete list of members by clicking on the “Team Members” link on the left side of the screen.
+You can find the complete list of members by clicking here.

 When does UMSL submit its official self-study report?